deanturpin/spectrum-analyser/details.md

 ```

 # Command line examples
-The animated GIF was created with a bash script.
 ```bash
 # Analyse a series of frequencies
 for freq in {200..1000..1}; do ./tonegen $freq | ./fourier | head -48; done